Tooth Extraction for Damaged or Decayed Teeth in Leesburg, VA

 Extraction Aftercare

 After an extraction, your dentist will go over a number of different tips to help ensure a speedy recovery.
-If a patient has a surgical extraction, he or she will likely have been under sedation during the procedure, if this is the case, the patient must ensure a family member or friend there to drive them home after the procedure.
-If the extraction was a simple one, the local anesthetic will only numb the needed area without affecting any other part of the body.
+If a patient has a surgical extraction, he or she will likely have been under sedation during the procedure.
+If this is the case, the patient must ensure a family member or friend is there to drive them home after the procedure.
+If the extraction was a simple one, the local anesthetic would only numb the needed area without affecting any other part of the body.

 During a surgical extraction, the dentist will usually insert a couple of dissolvable stitches in the extraction site.
-It is incredibly important to take care of the area post procedure.
-The bleeding should stop after a few hours, if it does continue, be sure to call your dentist to see if perhaps there is a complication with the surgery site.
-Be sure to stay away from extremely hot or too cold foods or liquids as it can cause some sensitivity.
+It is incredibly important to take care of the area post-procedure.
+The bleeding should stop after a few hours; if it continues, be sure to call your dentist to see if perhaps there is a complication with the surgery site.
+Be sure to stay away from extremely hot or too cold foods or liquids, as they can cause some sensitivity.

 Options for Payment